LaughingLeader-DOS2-Mods/DivinityEngine2Patcher/README.md

 This panel will now load after a project is loaded, allowing you to make changes without needing to load a level.

+### Clipboard Actions

+All the various "Copy GUID to clipboard", "Copy <Name> GUID to clipboard" etc actions have been tweaked for consistency.

+When copying a single entry, the editor would add an extra line break (this may have been dependent on which UI was doing the copying).
+This has been fixed.

+Additionally `<Name> GUID` is now copied as `Name_GUID`, and `Type Name_GUID` is now copied as `Type_Name_GUID`.

+## Settings

+`Patches/settings.toml` will be generated when the patcher runs, if it doesn't already exist.
+In this file you can disable specific patchers, and tweak some additional options, such as adding more message log text patterns to ignore.